Raising Kids Who’ll Eat Anything

 Be an example.
 What if I just don’t want to eat it or it’s not on my diet?
 Generally, we shouldn’t allow our preferences to interfere in fellowship or in regarding others more highly than ourselves.
 I can put together a meal that is as close to my diet as possible from what’s available, or avoid the foods I don’t care for, but I should try to keep anyone from noticing if I don’t want my child showing out when he doesn’t want to eat something.
 What we do in moderation, they’ll do in excess.

 Make adjustments to deal with real issues – allergies, sensory issues, or food intolerances.
 Those are different and most people understand.
 Let your host know in advance, offer help meeting the need, or provide food yourself, but always teach your children how to be gracious about it.
 “Thank you so much!
 Those look wonderful!
 I’m so sorry, but I have a peanut allergy.
 Don’t worry about me, though.
 I brought a safe snack.
 I really appreciate your thoughtfulness.”

 For more on raising younger boys, join us for Boyhood Boot Camp, a LIVE webinar series just for parents of boys under nine years old!
 It’s all the things we wish we’d known when our six boys were that age.
 It’s so much fun!
-Our next session starts Monday and we’d love to have you join us!
+Our next session starts soon and we’d love to have you join us!
 Click here to find out more.